Crinibus/scraper/README.md

 <br/>

 # Tech scraper <a name="tech-scraper"></a>
-The tech scraper can scrape prices on products from Komplett.dk, Proshop.dk, Computersalg.dk, Elgiganten.dk, AvXperten.dk and Av-Cables.dk
+The tech scraper can scrape prices on products from Komplett.dk, Proshop.dk, Computersalg.dk, Elgiganten.dk, AvXperten.dk, Av-Cables.dk, Amazon.com and eBay.com

 ## Scrape products <a name="scrape-products"></a>
 To scrape prices of products run this in the terminal: